-The Grade 6 achievement tests are designed to reflect the learning outcomes that are prescribed in provincial programs of study, and to assess the achievements of these outcomes.
-More information about these provincial programs of study is available in My Child's Learning: A Parent Resource, which can be accessed at: www.learnalberta.ca/content/mychildslearning/.
+The Grade 6 achievement tests are designed to reflect the learning outcomes that are prescribed in provincial programs of study, and to assess the achievement of these outcomes.
+More information about these provincial programs of study is available in My Child's Learning: A Parent Resource.